Timeline of legal battle over brain-damaged Archie Battersbee’s life support

 - April 7

 Archie suffered an injury at his Essex home which left him brain-damaged.
-He was found unconcious and has been in intensive care ever since.
+He was found unconscious and has been in intensive care ever since.

 His mother believes the incident may have been linked to an online challenge.